nicola-deb/software-testing-portfolio/README.md

 *[What makes a good Bug Report?](./QA_Methodologies/Defect_Reporting)*

-*Functional Testing*

-*Non-Functional Testing*

-*Manual Exploratory Testing*

-*Performance Testing*

-*User Experience Testing*

-*Browser Compatibility*

-*Web Accessibility Testing*

-*Security Testing*

 ## UI Automation Testing Project

 This is a practical project where I use automation to test login, withdrawal and deposit features of a Banking Web Application.

 Within the [cypress-script](https://github.com/nicola-deb/software-testing-portfolio/tree/main/Automation_Testing/cypress-script) folder, you will find a test script that uses the Cypress front-end testing tool, based on JavaScript.
-Cypress' architecture allows tests to run directly inside the browser, which enables a faster execution of test results.

 Within the [selenium-script](https://github.com/nicola-deb/software-testing-portfolio/tree/main/Automation_Testing/selenium-script) folder, you will find a test script that uses the Selenium test automation tool, based on Java in this instance.
-Selenium's architecture allows tests to run across multiple browsers and environments by communicating with web drivers, enabling greater flexibility and compatibility for test automation.

 ## REST API Project